ikruusa/lichee-rv-dock-doom/README.md

 ```
 # df_neo
 ```
-But then there is Doom (with preinstalled original WAD).
+But then there is the Doom (with preinstalled original WAD).
 Hopefully its OK for everybody...
 To setup everything:
 ```
 # chocolate-doom-setup